 TN Dyslexia Alliance

-Dyslexia Therapy - Screening - Advocacy - Consultation
+Dyslexia Therapy - Assessment - Advocacy - Training

 Founded in 2023 to serve an overwhelming need for dyslexia awareness and dyslexia resources around middle TN.
 Tennessee Dyslexia Alliance provides dyslexia services from a licensed and certified dyslexia therapist with over 17 years of experience.